1998 Khanna rail collision

-The Khanna rail disaster occurred on 26 November 1998 near Khanna on the Khanna-Ludhiana section of India's Northern Railway in Punjab, at 03:15 when the Calcutta-bound Jammu Tawi-Sealdah Express collided with six derailed coaches of the Amritsar-bound "Frontier Mail" which were lying in its path.
+The Khanna rail disaster occurred on 26 November 1998 near Khanna on the Khanna-Ludhiana section of India's Northern Railway in Punjab, at 03:15 when the Calcutta-bound Jammu Tawi-Sealdah Express (yet later in 2018 was upgraded to Sealdah-Jammu Tawi Humsafar Express on the same route) collided with six derailed coaches of the Amritsar-bound "Frontier Mail" which were lying in its path.
 At least 212 people were killed; the trains were estimated to be carrying 2,500 passengers.
 The initial derailment was caused by a broken rail.
 The crash is among the deadliest rail accidents in India.